MooersLab/biological-crystallography-voice-in/README.md

 ## Contents of the library biocryst.csv

+- Names of space groups that can accommodate chrial moleculaes (i.e., proteins and nucleic acids)
-- 65 biological space groups
+- space group numbers for the space groups that can accommodate chrial moleculae
-- acronymns in crystallography
+- Acronymns in crystallography
-- light source acronyms and their expansions
+- Light source acronyms and their expansions
-- scientific society acronyms and their expansions
+- Scientific society acronyms and their expansions

 ## Related repos
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing)